kachick/chawan/doc/architecture.md

 It has some problems:

 * CSS was designed for pixel-based displays, not for character-based ones.
 So we have to round a lot, and sometimes this goes wrong.
+(This is mostly solved by some basic heuristics inside the layout engine.)
-* In the past years, websites have finally started using grid, and we don't have it, so those websites look very ugly.
+* Some (now) commonly used features like grid are not implemented, so websites using those look ugly.
-* Even what we do have has plenty of bugs.
-(Sad.)
 * It's slow on large documents, because we don't have partial layouting capabilities.